 - By collaborating with research institutions, the PAIR program facilitates partnerships between Research Advocates and professionals at the frontlines of research.

 The cornerstone of the PAIR program is a national network Research Advocates around the US.
 Since 2008, the program has trained more than 260 people with PD and care partners as Research Advocates, preparing them to work on the frontlines with the professionals seeking better treatments for their disease.
 Research Advocates are changing research by:

 All PDF Research Advocates have completed a three-day training program, one of PDF's Learning Institutes, during which they are trained by leading experts from the field about the science of Parkinson’s and the development of new treatments.
 (See our curriculum here).
 Each person who completes a Learning Institute takes on the role of PDF Research Advocate.

 The training is just the beginning of a Research Advocate's work and PDF's support of his or her advocacy.
-The entire network works closely with PDF staff and each other to identify advocacy opportunities, receive ongoing education (webinars, conference calls), share resources and network.
+The entire network works closely with PDF staff and each other to identify advocacy opportunities, participate in ongoing education, share resources and network.

 We recommend these trainings to individuals who can commit at least five hours a month to research advocacy work.

 Are you interested in playing your part in changing research, but have decided that an in-person training is not an option right now?

 There's still a way to get involved.
 Take the PAIR online course, which offers the core components of our in-person trainings from the comfort of home.

 When you complete the online course (approximately four hours of coursework), you will receive a certificate via email.
 You will then have the opportunity to work closely with PDF Research Advocates, PDF staff and local research centers to find ways to advance Parkinson's research in your community.

 We recommend this course to anyone touched by PD.